anrobertson/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview of Analysis
-For this project, I created a summary DataFrame of ride sharing data by city type for Pyber.
+Using Pandas and Matplotlib on Jupyter Notebook to analyze and create a summary DataFrame of ride sharing data by city type for Pyber.

 ## Technologies used:
 * Python